urbit/old-urbit.org/_posts/doc/2013-11-18-urbit-is-easy-ch1.markdown

 + libssl-dev (Linux only)
 + ncurses (Linux only)

 Currently we support OSX, Linux (not all distributions have been tested) and BSD.
 Intrepid ninjas may attempt ports to other OSes.
 If you're not an intrepid ninja, try a VM (eg, VirtualBox).

-**OS X:**
+###Configure OS X###

 1. Do you have XCode?
 Type `gcc`.
 If it says `no input files`, you have XCode.

-   Otherwise, install XCode: `https://developer.apple.com/xcode/`, with the Command Line tools.
+   Otherwise, install XCode: `https://developer.apple.com/xcode/`, with the command line tools.

 2. Install dependencies
    - Do you have Homebrew?
 Type `brew`.
 If it does something, you have Homebrew.